canonical/sync-issues-github-jira/README.md

 # sync-issues-github-jira
-Automation to sync issues from Github (using Github actions) to Jira (via Jira webhooks)
+Automation to sync issues from GitHub (using GitHub actions) to Jira (via Jira webhooks)